Health4All

 CAMPAIGNS

-- The #OneContraCosta Coalition — is made up of local advocacy, community-based, faith-based organizations and resident leaders– urges the policymakers in Contra Costa County to expand access to comprehensive, quality, and timely healthcare for all CCC residents regardless of income, immigration status, background, gender and/or age.
-Over the last 7 years, this Coalition has advocated for funding for the Contra Costa Cares health program provided by a network of Community Health Clinics (La Clinica de la Raza, LifeLong Medical Care and Brigher Beginnings/Rota Care) serves 4,4000 immigrant adults who are undocumented.
-Our Coalition further strives to reintegrate immigrants who are undocmented back into the county health system.
+1. The #OneContraCosta Coalition — is made up of local advocacy, community-based, faith-based organizations and resident leaders– urges the policymakers in Contra Costa County to expand access to comprehensive, quality, and timely healthcare for all CCC residents regardless of income, immigration status, background, gender and/or age.